entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Zangerl, R., & Richardson, E. S. (1963).
 The paleoecological history of two Pennsylvanian black shales. *Fieldiana Geology Memoirs*, *4*, 1–352.

+Ginter, M. (2002).
+Taxonomic notes on *Phoebodus heslerorum* and *Symmorium reniforme* (Chondrichthyes, Elasmobranchii). *Acta Palaeontologica Polonica*, *47*(3), 547–555.

+Ginter, M., Ivanov, A., & Lebedev, O. (2005).
+The revision of “Cladodus” occidentalis, a late Palaeozoic ctenacanthiform shark. *Acta Palaeontologica Polonica*, *50*(3), 623–631.

+Shen, C. (2025).
+A new early actinopterygian from the Mid-Pennsylvanian Logan Quarry Shale Member of Indiana. *PLOS ONE*, *20*(5), e0320932. https://doi.org/10.1371/journal.pone.0320932

+Williams, M. E. (1985).
+The “cladodont level” sharks of the Pennsylvanian black shales of central North America. *Palaeontographica Abteilung A*, *190*, 83–158.

+Zangerl, R. (1966).
+A new shark of the family Edestidae, *Ornithoprion hertwigi*, from the Pennsylvanian Mecca and Logan Quarry shales of Indiana. *Fieldiana: Geology*, *16*(1), 1–43.

+Zangerl, R. (1981).
+Chondrichthyes I: Paleozoic Elasmobranchii.
+In H.-P. Schultze (Ed.), *Handbook of Paleoichthyology* (Vol. 3A).
+Gustav Fischer Verlag.

+Zangerl, R., & Case, G. R. (1973).
+Iniopterygia, a new order of chondrichthyan fishes from the Pennsylvanian of North America. *Fieldiana: Geology Memoirs*, *6*, 1–67.

+Zangerl, R., & Richardson, E. S. (1963).
+The paleoecological history of two Pennsylvanian black shales. *Fieldiana: Geology Memoirs*, *4*, 1–352.